HuyTinh/hacker-rank-java-learning/src/strings/anagrams/Problem.md

 **Constraints**

-*   Strings and consist of English alphabetic characters.
+*   strings and consist of English alphabetic characters.
 *   The comparison should NOT be case sensitive.

 **Sample Input 0**